monkeymq/jgossip/README.md

 ```

 Run the above code in each application to create a cluster based on the Gossip protocol.
-You can provide a meaningful GossipListener as the last parameter of GossipService.
+You can provide a meaningful `GossipListener` as the last parameter of `GossipService`.
 When state of a node changes, you can capture this change and make some responses.